freeCodeCamp/freeCodeCamp/guide/english/documentation/index.md

 It is a good idea to make a habit out of commenting your functions, loops, and declarations and treating comments as part of the source code.

 Many developers have probably learned that it is much harder to go back through your code and comment it after you finish.
-It's always a good idea to label and comment your code as you go, so that you don't forget or mix up what certain variables or functions do.
+It's always a good idea to add labels and comments to your code as you go, so that you don't forget or mix up what certain variables or functions do.

 ![An example of commenting in the real world](https://cdn-images-1.medium.com/max/1620/1*Pyxsc7Uixbitv5myywaA_Q.jpeg)